Wisconsin Department of Agriculture, Trade and Consumer Protection

-So, the Department of Agriculture, Trade and Consumer Protection has created a cadre of specially trained private veterinarians to help: the Wisconsin Animal Response Corps, or WARC.
-In addition to veterinarians, WARC also has spaces for veterinary technicians and veterinary students, livestock producers, animal caregivers, animal handlers, and anyone else who is skilled in handling animals in difficult situations.
+The Wisconsin Animal Response Corps, or WARC, is a group established to help the Department of Agriculture, Trade and Consumer Protection respond to natural disasters and disease outbreaks.
+WARC consists of specially trained veterinarians, veterinary technicians and veterinary students, livestock producers, animal caregivers, animal handlers, and anyone else who is skilled in handling animals in difficult situations.

-WARC is a unit of the Medical Response Corps.
-Members work with veterinarians and inspectors of the Wisconsin Department of Agriculture, Trade and Consumer Protection's Division of Animal Health.
+WARC is a unit of the Medical Reserve Corps.
+Members work with veterinarians and inspectors of the DATCP's Division of Animal Health.
 Initially, the focus has been on response to animal disease outbreaks, but members may also respond in natural disasters and accidents.

 • Visit farms and other premises around infected premises to find where susceptible animals are kept